 1) We strongly recommend stainless handles.
-Any coating or plastic is going to wear off eventually, so stainless are the most durable.
+Any coating or plastic is going to wear off eventually, so stainless handles are the most durable.

 2) We strongly recommend pans with helper handles, at least in the larger sizes.
 They make it much easier to lift a pot full of food (or hot liquid!).

-3) If you can afford to go with welded handles over riveted ones, you will find they are much easier to keep clean (like Demeyere).
+3) If you can afford to go with welded handles over riveted ones, you will find they are much easier to clean (like Demeyere).